blenessy/snp-guard/README.md

 removing unnecessary folders, and changing file permissions.
 Finally, we build the initramfs archive using CPIO.

-First, however, we build some self-written tools that we use to facilitate the attestation process.
+First, however, we need to download some attastation tools.
 All tools will be copied to the `build/bin` directory.

 From the top-level directory, execute:
 ```bash